OWASP/www-project-web-security-testing-guide/index.md

 ## Versioned Releases

 Only [v4.1](v41/) is currently available as a web-hosted release.
 Previous releases are available as PDFs on the **Release Versions** tab.

+## How To Reference WSTG Scenarios

+Each scenario has an identifier in the format `WSTG-<category>-<number>`, where: 'category' is a 4 character upper case string that identifies the type of test or weakness, and 'number' is a zero-padded numeric value from 01 to 99.
+For example:`WSTG-INFO-02` is the second Information Gathering test.

+The identifiers may change between versions therefore it is preferable that other documents, reports, or tools use the format: `WSTG-<version>-<category>-<number>`, where: 'version' is the version tag with punctuation removed.
+For example: `WSTG-v41-INFO-02` would be understood to mean specifically the second Information Gathering test from version 4.1.

+If identifiers are used without including the `<version>` element then they should be assumed to refer to the latest Web Security Testing Guide content.
+Obviously as the guide grows and changes this becomes problematic, which is why writers or developers should include the version element.

+### Linking

+Linking to Web Security Testing Guide scenarios should be done using versioned links not `stable` or `latest` which will definitely change with time.
+However, it is the project team's intention that versioned links not change.
+For example: `https://owasp.org/www-project-web-security-testing-guide/v41/4-Web_Application_Security_Testing/01-Information_Gathering/02-Fingerprint_Web_Server.html`.
+Note: the `v41` element refers to version 4.1.